Generic Name: vorinostat (vor-IN-oh-stat)

 Constipation; cough; diarrhea; dizziness; dry mouth; fatigue; hair loss; headache; loss of appetite; mild chills; muscle aches; nausea; taste changes; vomiting; weight loss.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry, or bloody stools; calf or leg pain, swelling, warmth, or tenderness; change in skin color or other unusual skin changes; chest pain; confusion; coughing up blood; fainting; fast or irregular heartbeat; muscle pain or spasms; one-sided weakness; redness or peeling of the skin; severe or persistent nausea, vomiting, or diarrhea; shortness of breath; slurred speech; stomach pain; swelling of the hands, ankles, or feet; symptoms of high blood sugar (eg, increased urination, thirst, or hunger; confusion; drowsiness; flushing; fast breathing; fruit-like breath odor); symptoms of infection (eg, fever, chills, persistent or severe cough, or sore throat); unusual bleeding or bruising; unusual anxiety or sweating; unusual weakness or tiredness; vision problems; vomit that looks like coffee grounds.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); anxiety; black, tarry, or bloody stools; calf or leg pain, swelling, warmth, or tenderness; change in skin color or other unusual skin changes; chest pain; confusion; coughing up blood; fainting; fast or irregular heartbeat; muscle pain or spasms; one-sided weakness; redness or peeling of the skin; severe or persistent nausea, vomiting, or diarrhea; shortness of breath; slurred speech; stomach pain; swelling of the hands, ankles, or feet; symptoms of high blood sugar (eg, increased urination, thirst, or hunger; confusion; drowsiness; flushing; fast breathing; fruit-like breath odor); symptoms of infection (eg, fever, chills, persistent or severe cough, or sore throat); unusual bleeding or bruising; unusual sweating; unusual weakness or tiredness; vision problems; vomit that looks like coffee grounds.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.